 When you’ve caught a virus, of course it’s key to rest and drink plenty of fluids to get better.
 But, if you want to avoid getting sick in the first place, here are a few study-proven tips:

-1. Wash your hands: In a past Hormonology Tip, I told you that you should wash your hands more often during the latter half of your Week 2 (the days leading up and including ovulation) because high estrogen weakens your immune system slightly, making it easier for cold and flu viruses to take hold.
+1. Wash your hands even more: It’s important to wash your hands frequently during the latter half of your Week 2 (the days leading up and including ovulation) because high estrogen weakens your immune system slightly and thins mucus on these cycle days, making it easier for cold and flu viruses to take hold.
+Why does this happen?
+Since this is a fertile time of the month, researchers speculate that a lowered immune system prevents the body from targeting sperm as a harmful invader and thinner mucus helps sperm pass through your cervix more easily for a better chance at conception.

-But, you should really be washing your hands and/or using sanitizing hand lotion frequently on every day of your cycle–especially after touching germy hotspots, like shopping cart handles, ATM buttons and anyone else’s hand–because this one simple step can lower your risk of falling ill.
-The proof: A new study of 16,908 people in the journal The Lancet shows that folks who increased their hand-washing from six to 10 times per day reduced their risk of catching a cold, flu or stomach virus by 14%.
+But, these Week 2 days really aren’t the only cycle days you should be using soap and water (or hand sanitizing gel in a pinch) more often: It’s key to focus on hand cleaning more frequently on every day of your cycle–especially after touching germy hotspots like shopping cart handles, ATM buttons and anyone else’s hand–because this one simple step can lower your risk of falling ill.
+The proof: A study of 16,908 people in the journal The Lancet shows that folks who increased their hand-washing from six to 10 times per day reduced their risk of catching a cold, flu or stomach virus by 14%.
 I’ll take those illness-thwarting odds any day!

 2. Gargle with tap water: Folks who gargle with plain ol’ tap water three times daily reduce their risk of catching a respiratory illness by 36%, according to a study in the American Journal of Preventive Medicine.
 While the researchers aren’t sure why this works, they theorize that the water may flush viruses from the throat, preventing them from taking hold.
 Already caught a cold?
 Switch to gargling with salt water, which reduces pain and inflammation.